Amirboroomand/php-language-programming/README.md

 For a complete reference of all string functions, go to our complete PHP String Reference.

 The PHP string reference contains description and example of use, for each function!

+PHP Exercises
+Test Yourself With Exercises
+Exercise:
+Get the length of the string "Hello World!".

+echo
+("Hello World!");